 Recent Advances in Assistive Technology Supporting Independent Living

-The landscape of assistive technology supporting independent living in St Charles is advancing rapidly, with a strong emphasis on autonomy, safety, and usability.
-AI-powered mobility aids—including smart wheelchairs—now feature real-time obstacle detection, autonomous navigation, adaptive speed, and health monitoring.
-These sophisticated features help users safely navigate their environments and increase their independence.
+The landscape of assistive technology supporting independent living in St Charles is progressing rapidly, with an increasing emphasis on autonomy, safety, and user experience.
+Recent years have brought the introduction of AI-powered mobility solutions, including smart wheelchairs with real-time obstacle detection, autonomous navigation, adaptive speed, and integrated health monitoring.
+These capabilities empower users to safely navigate complex environments and support higher levels of independence.

 References